JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 # Ruby Pomodoro CLI

+**⚠️ DISCLAIMER: This is a work in progress.
+I am still working out bugs and refining the configuration.
+Use at your own risk and please report any issues you encounter.**

 A terminal-based Pomodoro timer with session tracking and productivity analytics.
 Integrates with tmux and terminal-centric workflows.

 ## Learning Objectives